-The goal of experimental economic research using interactive, economic decision experiments is a better understanding of human decision behavior.
-The predictions of economic theories are often tested in experiments and further developed.
-Other experiments test existing or planned institutions in the "wind tunnel".
-Laboratory experiments are also used for the training of students and practitioners.
+The Cologne Laboratory for Economic Research is concerned with the empirically based further development of economic theories and the applied analysis of economic and social institutions.
+The goal of experimental economic research with the help of interactive, economic decision-making experiments is to better understand human decision-making behaviour.
+Often, the predictions of economic theories are tested and further developed in experiments.
+Other experiments test real or envisaged institutions in the "wind tunnel", so to speak.
+Laboratory experiments are also used to train students and practitioners.

 At the Cologne Laboratory for Economic Research, a wide range of economic research questions are dealt with.
 A network consisting of 68 computers is available for this purpose.
 This makes our laboratory one of the most modern and largest of its kind in Germany.
 In addition, our laboratory offers the possibility of carrying out experiments completely digitally using world-leading software.
 This allows precisely controlled situations to be simulated and observed.
 In this way, important conclusions can be drawn about the nature of economic behaviour as well as about the performance of markets and other institutions.
 Ultimately, the research goal is to develop modern, practical algorithms for new and improved marketplaces and other economic and social institutions.